Do you like to sell items online? If so, you’ve likely heard of eBay. Many people think the platform is the best place to sell stuff online.

 Best for: Chairish is best for selling upscale furniture and home decor.

 For unique items, consider Trove Market.
-You can sell small and large personal items as well as home decor.
+You can sell personal items online as well as home decor.
 Examples of current “troves” include insulated water bottles and candlesticks.

 Sellers need to apply to sell their items.
 Trove Market will either buy the inventory stock upfront or sell on consignment.
-Wholesalers, importers, and manufacturers can apply to sell products.
+Wholesalers, importers, and manufacturers can apply to sell products online.

-Since Trove Market typically sells large quantities, this eBay alternative may not be the right choice for you if you only have a handful of items to sell.
+Since this platform typically sells large quantities, it might not be the right choice for you if you only have a handful of items to sell.

 - Pros: Can sell unique items, Trove may buy entire stock upfront